vircadia/vircadia-native-core/INSTALL.md

 Follow the [build guide](BUILD.md) to figure out how to build High Fidelity for your platform.

-During generation, CMake should produce an 'install' target and a 'package' target.
+During generation, CMake should produce an `install` target and a `package` target.

 ###Install